sneha-natekar/copilotworkspacestrial/README.md

 1. Open the project in your preferred code editor.
 2. Start coding and let GitHub Copilot assist you with code suggestions and completions.

+## Testing the Website
+1. Start the server: `npm start`
+2. Open a web browser and navigate to `http://localhost:3000`
+3. You should see "Hello World" displayed on the page.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute:
 1. Fork the repository.